 In the 13th century, Ladakh accepted the rule of Dogra kings of Tibet and once again it was administered by Tibetans.
 This continued for a long period and later Ladakh became a part of Kashmir.
 After that, the colonization of India by Britishers took the center stage and the politics began revolving around that.
 When the Britishers left India Kashmir was ruled by Maharaja Hari Singh and it became a part of India with the ‘Treaty of Accession’ that was signed between the Union of India and Maharaja Hari Singh.

+3. Nubra Valley.
 Nubra valley is a sprint of lavish greenery in Ladakh's desert and moonlike landscapes and slopes.
 The valley is known for its local markets, beautiful monasteries, and two rivers: the Nubra River and the Shyok River.
 Read More

+8. Mountain Biking.
 Generally named the heaven for mountain bikers, Leh has many tourists coming in every year to experience the excitement of driving on its risky slopes and experience the adrenaline rush.

+9. Ladakh Trekking.
 From crossing over the icy masses, climbing long lengths of Ladakh, going through the uneven landscape, and making way through a long and sharp edge, all this and more; aptly defines the Ladakh trek.
 There are many trekking routes in Ladakh that will surprise you with troublesome difficulties, even if you are an expert trekker.

+10. Bactrian Camel Safari.
 How about getting attracted by a camel ride in the midst of uplifting sandhills?
 This can only happen in Ladakh.
 These camels are different from the ones you see in Rajasthan and riding on them is a unique experience.

-Leh is a cold desert, primarily famous for its adventurous vistas, nature's beauty.
+Leh is a cold desert, primarily famous for its adventurous vistas and nature's beauty.
 It is also a hotspot destination amongst the seasoned bikers.
 Leh in Ladakh is located at a distance of 1,000, 3,178, 2,425, 2,524 km from Delhi, Bengaluru, Mumbai and Kolkata respectively.
 Here is how you can reach Leh via the following routes.

 By Air.
 The nearest airport is the Kushok Bakula Rimpochee Airport (IXL).
 This airport is considered as the 22nd highest airport situated in the world, located at 3,256 m above sea level.
 Named after the 19th Kushok Bakula Rinpoche, it is very well connected with other Indian cities like Delhi, Jodhpur, Jaipur, Mumbai, and Bengaluru.

 By Road.
-Leh can be reached by road as well.
+Leh can be reached by roads as well.
 The best time to travel here by road is between the months of May to October.
 This is so because the climatic conditions during this time are good and roads are in prime condition during this time.
-Also make sure that your vehicle has good ground clearance before planning your trip.
+Also, make sure that your vehicle has good ground clearance before planning your trip.
 Here is the route you should take to reach Leh.

 From ISBT Delhi, you can also take a bus.
 It is one of the longest road routes in India and it will take you 24 hours to reach here.
 The fares are starting from Rs.1,300.
 Apart from that, you can also easily book a bus online at J&K State Road Transport Corporation.

 By Train.
 Depending upon your convenience, you can choose to deboard at multiple railway stations like Pathankot, Kalka, Chandigarh, Jammu Tawi.
 However, Jammu Tawi is considered as the primary railhead.
 It is the largest railway station in Jammu and Kashmir and is well connected with other Indian cities.
 After deboarding, you will need to further take a flight to Leh from Jammu.